-Landmark Changes in Asthma Management
+The Key Role of Pharmacists in Supporting the Landmark Changes in Asthma Management

-- Assess the level of control of an asthma patient and identify opportunities in the pharmacy to optimize asthma control for their patients
+- Identify opportunities in the pharmacy to optimize asthma control for their patients

 Course at a glance:

 Completion requirement: Complete the course’s online modules, complete the multiple-choice exam with a score of 70 per cent or higher (two attempts), and complete the program evaluation.